SajibBarua-art/ICEwebsite/README.md

 Api’s:
 - To only get the routine(It will not generate a new routine): api/routine

-**8. generateExamCommittee** To generate and store a new exam committee.
+**8. generateExamCommittee:** To generate and store a new exam committee.
 It also gives the new generated exam committee as response.
 Api's:
 - To generate, store and get the generated exam committee: api/generateExamCommittee